Telethon: Perth

 The annual Channel Seven Perth Telethon is run by Perth-based Seven Network station TVW and the Channel 7 Telethon Trust and is broadcast throughout Western Australia on the Seven Network.
 Starting in 1968, the annual 26-hour continuous broadcast runs on a weekend, usually in October, commencing at 7.00pm on Saturday night.
 The two major beneficiaries of Telethon are Perth Children's Hospital (and previously Princess Margaret Hospital for Children) and the Telethon Kids Institute along with numerous other additional beneficiaries (in 2021, there were 65 beneficiaries).

 The biggest telethon in the world by lifetime money raised is Channel Seven Perth Telethon.
-The annual charity event has raised more than $750 million AUD (approximately $485 million USD), making it the largest fundraiser of its kind globally.
-The 26-hour broadcast brings together celebrities, musicians, and volunteers to support children’s charities and medical research across Western Australia.
+The annual charity event has raised more than AU$750 million (approximately US$485 million), making it the largest fundraiser of its kind globally.
+The 26-hour broadcast brings together celebrities, musicians, and volunteers to support children's charities and medical research across Western Australia.
 In 2025 alone, the event raised a record $90 million, reflecting the incredible generosity of the Western Australian community.

 In 2017, TVW held its 50th Telethon, raising a then-record A$36.4 million ($10 million more than the previous year), which amounted to $13.94 per head of population in WA.
 The largest amount raised on Perth's Telethon was set in 2024, which saw A$83.2 million donated.
 Since 1968, Perth's Telethon has raised over A$650 million in total.

 A number of international celebrities have visited Perth to appear on the Telethon, such as Michael Jackson, Celine Dion, Harry Connick, Jr., Stevie Wonder, Sammy Davis Jr., Tina Turner, Julian Lennon, Whitney Houston, Def Leppard, and Elton John (who performed live for the event from the opening night of Perth Arena in 2012).
 A number of Australian television personalities and actors also fly across the country for the weekend, including stars from Seven Network programs such as Sunrise, The Morning Show and Home and Away.

 During the 1970s and 1980s, TVW's rival station, the Nine Network's STW also broadcast its own telethon, known as Appealathon.